xt0fer/SolnZipRISC1/README.md

 - (maybe even PUSHI and POPI? immediate versions of Push/Pop
 - strings - handle unicode arrays in memory

+- implement a WeakJava compiler as example.
 - implement a femtoC compiler
 - implement a femtoLisp interpreter
 - implement a Forth

+(femto- here means very very small, probably useless, like WeakJava is)

 _Need a BUNCH of tests!_